Capstone-Projects-2025-Spring/project-003-story-builder-team-1/documentation/docs/system-architecture/class-diagrams.md

 **Purpose**: The class that handles all database access.
 It is a CRUD API can grab any information from any table in the database for other classes to use, be it for login verification or prompt history.

 ### Data Fields:
-- `DB_key : String`: Field which links to the DB (obviously the key itself will not be stored here).
+- `DB_key: String`: Field which links to the DB (obviously the key itself will not be stored here).

 ### Methods:
 #### `accountgrab(JSON info): JSON` -  Checks to see if account info is in the database.
 Used for login/signup.